Recoskie/JDasm/docs/Code.md

 <h1>Translating to code.</h1>

-The steps you put into code are the same septs wrote out in machine code.
+The steps you put into code are similar septs wrote out in machine code.
 It just is a little harder to follow.

 <br />